Peantab/sysopy-edit/Readme.md

 You can build both client and server (separately) with `qmake` and then `make`, then run the server with `./sysOpyServer 6000` (where 6000 is an examplary port number) and the client with `./sysOpyEditor`.

-You can modify client's listening IP address and port number by editing `ConfigSOE` in editor's directory.
+You can modify client's listening IP address and port number by editing `configSOE` in editor's directory.
 It's default content is:
 ```
 127.0.0.1
 6000